amanjalan09/UMichMLPredictions/README.md

 https://forms.gle/LZXtainRFroLHHmC8

-Fig 1 shows the number of responses we recieved as of August 13th, whereas Fig 2,3,4 show some graphs of the dataset.
+Fig 1 shows the number of responses we received as of August 13th, whereas Fig 2,3,4 show some graphs of the dataset.

 | Fig 1: No. of Responses to Survey  | Fig 2: Survey Data (Acceptance to UMich) |
 | ------------- | ------------- |